Want to know more about canine conjunctivitis? Learn this and more, including how to spot the symptoms of red-eye, causes, diagnosis and treatment.

-Neonatal conjunctivitis can be present in one or both eyes at the same time and can cause the eye to crust over, making it difficult to open.
+Neonatal conjunctivitis can be present in one or both eyes simultaneously and can cause the eye to crust over, making it difficult to open.

-If the pus has nowhere to drain, it builds up behind the eyelid and can cause major swelling.
+If the pus has nowhere to drain, it builds up behind the eyelid and can cause significant swelling.

 If the eyes are closed, the vet will bathe them with a warm solution and open them very carefully and gently.